Last revised: June 4, 2023

 Operated as part of the Rockford Park District in Rockford Trolley Car 36 provides rides to the public on select dates throughout the year.
 To learn more please visit the park's website.

-Along with various historic displays they also have rolling stock on-hand as well as an operating layout to see in action.
+Along with various historic displays they also have rolling stock on-hand (such as a 1949 dining car manufactured by Pullman-Standard for Southern Pacific).
 For more information and planning a visit please check out their website.

-Based in Waterman at the Lions Club Park this little scale railroad offers train rides during the summer months each year.
-To learn more please visit their website.
+Based in Waterman (Clinton Township) at the Lions Club Park this little 1/4th-scale scale railroad offers train rides during the summer months each year.

 The Wheels O' Time Museum is located in Dunlap and offers a wide range of transportation-related displays, including a collection of historic rolling stock.

 It all began in 1977 and the organization officially opened to the public in 1983.
 Today, they state their collection has grown from one building to five that includes a total of 30,000 square feet of preserved artifacts.

 If you have any interest in historic cars, water vessels, models, and much more it can all be found at this museum!

 Their railroad collection includes a combine car belonging to the Milwaukee Road, a Toledo, Peoria & Western caboose, Pullman cars under restoration, and a switcher locomotive manufactured by the Plymouth Locomotive Works.